raifcoonjah/Saturn-startpage/README.md

 - Please head over to: [Chromium installation](https://github.com/mraif13/Saturn-startpage/blob/Chromium/info.md)

 ### Tech used
 - HTML, CSS & Javascript.
-[I do have plans to move over to either react or vue sometime later this year or starting next year]
+[I do have plans to move over to either react or vue sometime later this year]

 ### Saturn status
 - Actively developed/Side Project.
 But as I'm starting Univercity soon and also learning python, development has slowed down.